veracristal/Election_Analysis/README.md

 ## **Resources**
 To complete this task, I used the following:
-- Data source: election_results.csv
+- Data source:
+  - election_results.csv

+- Software:
+  - Python, 3.7.6 64 bit
-- Software: Python 3.7.6 64 bit, Visual Studio Code, 1.52.1
+  - Visual Studio Code, 1.52.1

 ## **Summary**
 The analysis of the election show that: